-- A vehicle must not be towed if it is not fit to be driven. - Avoid accelerating or braking suddenly when towing, as this may result in damage being caused to the vehicle. - In all cases, it is advisable not to exceed 15.5 mph (25 km/h). - Do not push the vehicle if the steering column is locked.
+- A vehicle must not be towed if it is not fit to be driven. - Avoid accelerating or braking suddenly when towing, as this may result in damage being caused to the vehicle. - When towing a vehicle, it is advisable not to exceed 30 mph (50 km/h). - Do not push the vehicle if the steering column is locked.